miguelgimenezgimenez/Infinite-Book-List/README.md

 for the job.

 I set up a database in mongolab, created an api and finnally was ready to create the project.(the models are shared by using git submodules)
-The UI has been done with React, Redux,React Router, Babel, Webpack...
-There are a few tests done with jest and chai ,didnt have much time to do more testing since I spent too much time on gathering the data.
+There are a few tests done with jest, chai and enzyme ,didnt have much time to do more testing since I spent too much time on gathering the data.

 The second difficulty I faced with the project was loading a list of thousands of elements without it crashing the browser.